 What to Do

-If you or someone you know has been sexually assaulted call University Police.
-Montclair State University SART can help a victim only if a member of the team is notified.
-Contacting Montclair State University SART does not mean someone has to be charged with a crime.
-It does mean that a victim will be offered appropriate care.
-Anyone can notify Montclair State University SART by contacting University Police or the University Health Center.
-Other choices are listed below.
+If you or someone you know has been sexually assaulted call University Police, 973-655-5222.
+Contacting Montclair State University Police does not mean someone has to be charged with a crime.
+It does mean that a victim will be connected to appropriate care.
 The most important action is to help victims get assistance.